golang-leipzig/golang-leipzig.github.io/content/posts/meetup-46-wrapup.md

 [pull-based](https://prometheus.io/docs/introduction/faq/#why-do-you-pull-rather-than-push)).

-This way, a lightweight [tool of a few hundred lines of code](https://gitlab.com/leandrosansilva/go-journald-exporter/), can offer better visibility into a fleet of legacy applications running low resource environments, where go is viable and a performant option, too.
+This way, a lightweight [tool of a few hundred lines of code](https://gitlab.com/leandrosansilva/go-journald-exporter/), can offer better visibility into a fleet of legacy applications running in a low resource environment, where Go is viable and a performant option, too.

 > More details [in the slides](/downloads/leipzig-gophers-46-2024-11-26-go-journald-exporter.html).